boschresearch/torchphysics/src/torchphysics/wrapper/TPModulusWrapper.rst

 * The loss definition in Modulus is based on Monte Carlo integration and therefore the loss is scaled proportional to the corresponding area, i.e. it is usually different from the loss in TorchPhysics, where the loss is the mean value.
 * Currently, ``stl``-file support in Modulus is only available for Docker installation, so ``shapely`` and ``Trimesh`` geometries in TorchPhysics can not be converted.
 * Cross product domains are generally not supported in Modulus, so must be automatically converted by the wrapper to existing primary geometries, so not all combinations of domain operations are allowed, e.g. product domains only from the union of 1D or 0D domains and no further rotation and translation is allowed (must be done with the entire product).
 * Physics-Informed Deep Operator Networks (PIDOns) are currently not supported in the wrapper.
-The current implementation and documentation is much better in TorchPhysics than in Modulus
 * Fourier Neural Operators (FNOs) are currently not supported in the wrapper, but an FNO framework is currently being developed in TorchPhysics.
 * Samplers other than random uniformn and Halton sequence are not supported in Modulus.
 * The imposition of exact boundary conditions using hard constraints with Approximate Distance Functions (ADFs) is not yet supported in TorchPhysics.